GuildCrafts/topic-benchmarks/sql-basic/README.md

 # Topic Benchmark: SQL [Basic]

 Complete all of the tasks below.
-Make sure that your solution meets all of the **criteria**.
+Make sure that your solution meets all of the [criteria](#criteria).

 ## Getting Started

-Create a Postgres database called `sql_exercises`.
+Create a Postgres database called `sql_benchmark`.
 Use this database for all of the exercises.

 ## 1: Build the SQL Schema

-**NOTE:** by schema we mean a set of table definitions **NOT** a [postgresql schema](https://www.postgresql.org/docs/8.2/static/ddl-schemas.html)
+**NOTE:** by schema we mean a set of table definitions **NOT** a [postgresql schema](https://www.postgresql.org/docs/8.2/static/ddl-schemas.html).

 Create the schema for the following tables.